onestardao/WFGY/I_am_not_lizardman/README.md

 Welcome to the official dataset and evaluation archive for PSBigBig's *WFGY 1.0* project.
 This repo includes **8+1 groundbreaking papers** evaluated by SciSpace AI and organized for peer testing, semantic research, and reasoning games.

-> ⚠️ **Note on DOIs (Aug 2025)**
+> **Note on DOIs (Aug 2025)**
-> The DOIs listed in the images and papers were originally registered via Zenodo.
-> At the moment, these links may appear inactive due to Zenodo marking our uploads as "spam/abuse"
-> (likely triggered by high traffic and rapid growth).
->
-> We have already filed an appeal, and the case is under review.
-> Once the situation is resolved — whether through restoration or replacement
+> Our DOIs have been updated and consolidated on **Figshare**.
+> Some older screenshots or PDFs may still display earlier identifiers.
+> If any link appears inactive, please refer to the Figshare DOI listed here.
-> all DOI information will be updated here to ensure persistent scholarly access.
-In the meantime, all papers remain fully available and verifiable through this GitHub repository.
+> This page will remain updated to ensure stable citation.
+> All papers are fully accessible and verifiable within this GitHub repository.